A great way to get high-reputation backlinks to your site and publicity in solid Australian media is to write newsworthy articles.

 The Wrong Way to Use Articles

 You might be jaded and put all articles online into the same box, however they vary widely.
-Business articles written for article directories, Hubpages, Quora, and Medium don’t do much for your SEO, and may send a dribble of referral traffic.
+Business articles written for undifferentiated article directories, Quora and Medium don’t do much for your SEO, and may send a dribble of referral traffic.
 It’s easy to do and that’s why cheap SEO contractors do it that way.
 Blah.

 The Right Way to Write Articles for Reputation